meal-match/backend/README.md

 touch .env
 ```

-Open the newly created `.env` file and enter all needed environment variables.
-These are:
+Open the newly created `.env` file and enter all needed environment variables, listed below.

 -   `PORT`: The port the application will run on. (optional, defaults to `3000`)